News and Views

 By Alison Burdett

-On the brisk Wednesday morning of November 5, approximately 130 people gathered in a parking lot in Silver Spring, Maryland, that became holy ground again.
+On the brisk Wednesday morning of November 5, more than 150 people gathered in a parking lot in Silver Spring, Maryland, that became holy ground again.
 The Georgia Avenue traffic faded beneath the tolling of a bell and the calling of 38 names, some known, some “only to God.”
 Each name marked a life once laid to rest at Mt.
 Zion Cemetery, a burial ground erased by urban renewal.

 “This morning,” said Rev. Will Ed Green of Silver Spring United Methodist Church, “the stones of this place no longer allow us to remain silent.
 They speak from a landscape intended to silence them.”